 To determine the scope of assessment, the Review Board reviewed Fortune's Project Description Summary and the public registries of the preliminary screening and ongoing environmental assessment.
-The Review Board also hosted scoping sessions in Whati, Gameti, Bechoko and Yellowknife.
+The Review Board also hosted scoping sessions in Whati, Gameti, Behchoko, Wekweeti and Yellowknife.

-2.2.1 Geographic Scope
+2.2.1 Geographic scope

-The geographic scope will include all areas that may be affected by activities related to the NICO Project.
-The geographic scope considered for each valued component must be appropriate for the characteristics of that component or impact.
-For example, consideration of impacts on air should reflect the airshed and wind patterns, while the ranges of wildlife using the area may be relevant from a cumulative effects perspective.
+The geographic scope will include all areas that may be affected by activities within the NICO Project scope of development.
+The geographic scope for each valued component must be appropriate for the characteristics of that component, or the impact and nature of the impact source.
+For example, consideration of impacts on air should reflect the airshed, wind patterns and mobility of airborne contaminants, while the habitat ranges of wildlife using the area may be relevant from a project specific and cumulative effects perspective.
 All of these areas together will be considered in the environmental assessment study area, which will be further defined by the developer in its Developer's Assessment Report (see section 3.2.3).
+The developer will provide rationale for the spatial boundaries it selects for the assessment of potential minerelated impacts on each valued component.